What is an Architecture Viewpoint?

 - views needed to construct

 - A statement or tuple has usually to be first created on an originating architecture view before it can then be used in other architecture views.
 This creates dependencies in terms of the order of creating architecture views.
+Views needed to construct are not yet included in these web pages.

 - consistency rules

 - Rules designed to improve / maintain consistency across the architecture description.
 These may also include consistency of logic or temporal consistency e.g. can't characterise an interface that hasn't yet been identified, can't assert that a claim is proven unless there is both supporting arguments and supporting claims.
+Consistency rules are not yet included in these web pages.

 - comments

-Architecture Viewpoint List
+TRAK Architecture Viewpoint List

-The TRAK architecture viewpoints are listed separately.
+The 24 TRAK architecture viewpoints are listed separately.
 A summary of all of the concerns framed by the architecture viewpoints is also provided separately.
 Each of these summary pages provides the links to each of the architecture viewpoint definitions.